UniversalAlgebra/ALH-2018/assets/abstracts/Palfy.md

-**Title.** The Role of Twisted Wreath Products in the Finite Congruence Lattice Problem
+**Title.** The role of twisted wreath products in the finite congruence lattice problem

-**Speaker.** Peter P. Palfy
+**Speaker.** Péter Pal Pálfy

-**Institution** Alfred Renyi Institute of Mathematics, Hungarian Academy of Sciences, Budapest, Hungary
+**Institution.** Rényi Institute, Hungarian Academy of Sciences, Budapest

 **Abstract.**
-The problem whether every finite lattice is representable as the congruence lattice of a finite algebra has been reduced to a group theoretic question: whether every finite lattice occurs as an interval in the subgroup lattice of a finite group.
-Based on works of R. Baddeley, A. Lucchini, F. Borner, J. Shareshian, and M.Aschbacher the problem can be further reduced to two particular cases: intervals in subgroup lattices of finite groups where the group is either almost simple or a twisted wreath product of a restricted type.
-So the group theoretic construction of twisted wreath products introduced by B. H. Neumann in 1963 seems to play a crucial role in dealing with the finite congruence lattice problem.
+On the poster of the conference we see Bill, JB and Ralph looking at a blackboard showing a particular 7-element lattice.
+This is the smallest lattice that is not known to be representable as the congruence lattice of a finite algebra (William DeMeo's Thesis, UH, 2012).

+Although I am not able to solve the representation problem for this lattice, I will show how to reduce the problem to representing finite lattices as intervals in subgroup lattices of finite groups of two particular types: (1) almost simple groups; (2) twisted wreath products with peculiar properties.
+This is based on works of Baddeley, Lucchini, Börner, Aschbacher, and Shareshian.
+Twisted wreath products were introduced by B. H. Neumann in 1963.
+I will indicate how naturally this group theoretic construction arises and what relevance it has for the finite congruence lattice representation problem.